 Social media is defined by Mount Union as public forms of communication that are used via the Internet.
 This form of communication combines integrated technology, social interaction, and the construction of words and/or pictures.
-Such sites are as follows but not limited to: LinkedIn, Facebook, Twitter, MySpace, YouTube, Shutterfly, Flickr, Plurk, Blogs, Wiki, Digg, etc or any social site that can be created by a person and utilized as marketing the institution in any manner.
+Such sites are as follows but not limited to: LinkedIn, Facebook, X (formerly Twitter), MySpace, YouTube, Shutterfly, Flickr, Plurk, Blogs, Wiki, Digg, etc. or any social site that can be created by a person and utilized as marketing the institution in any manner.
 Personal sites are permitted and are not held to the approved identity standards of Mount Union, however, any reference to the institution must adhere to the values of the institution.
 Please reference the Identity Standards to ensure the proper usage of Mount Union policies for written or video communication.
 Anyone choosing to create a social media site representing an office, department, organization and/or any site that would be connected to the brand of Mount Union must contact the Office of Marketing.
-For the Social Media Policy see the Office of Marketing.
+Additional policies pertaining to social media include Social Media Policy and Student Social Media Policy, please review these policies for additional information.